 If you haven’t already, you will be required to attain a New York driver’s permit before sitting the road exam.
 You must be 16 years of age or older to apply for a learner’s permit, and you will be required to take an exam in-person at the DMV office.

 Similar to the road test, the written exam can be challenging for new drivers.
-We understand this and have created an interactive course to help beginner drivers to study for the permit test without having to spend hours staring into a handbook.
-The best part is – we’re available via desktop and mobile so you can sharpen your driving knowledge anywhere you want.
-Try Zutobi for free today, or test your knowledge with our online practice test.
+We understand this and have created an interactive course to help beginner drivers to study for the permit test without having to spend hours staring into a boring handbook.
+Join over 250,000 monthly users and try Zutobi for free today, or test your knowledge with our online practice test.

 After obtaining your learner’s permit, you will be required to take the following steps leading up to your NYS road test.

 Many New York State high schools and colleges offer approved driver’s education courses for students looking towards obtaining their driver’s licenses.
 These are great options for students who are still in school, as these programs are usually free, or subsidized by tuition.
 Additionally, they can be easily worked into your daily schedule.